SF-36

 The Short Form (36) Health Survey is a 36-item, patient-reported survey of patient health.
 The SF-36 is a measure of health status and an abbreviated variant of it, the SF-6D, is commonly used in health economics as a variable in the quality-adjusted life year calculation to determine the cost-effectiveness of a health treatment.
+The SF-36 is also commonly utilized in health psychology research to examine the burden of disease.
 The original SF-36 stemmed from the Medical Outcome Study, MOS, which was conducted by the RAND Corporation.
 Since then a group of researchers from the original study released a commercial version of SF-36 while the original SF-36 is available in public domain license free from RAND.
 A shorter version is the SF-12, which contains 12 items rather than 36.
 If having only adequate physical and mental health summary scores is of interest, "then the SF12 may be the instrument of choice".

 Difference between the SF-36 and the RAND-36

 The SF-36 and RAND-36 include the same set of items that were developed in the Medical Outcomes Study.
 Scoring of the general health and pain scales is different between the versions.
 The differences in scoring are summarized by Hays, Sherbourne, and Mazel.